 Introduction to Agile Planning

-Agile planning can be defined as a methodology that measures the speed of work through independent work teams termed as ‘Sprints’ or ‘Iterations’.
+Agile planning can be defined as a methodology that measures work speed through independent work teams termed ‘Sprints’ or ‘Iterations.’
 Sprints are work tasks allocated to the teams lasting for a duration of 2-4 weeks.
 The role of Agile planning is to define and assign respective tasks to many such multiple sprints.
 It thus facilitates the learning process and helps the teams to determine attainable goals.
-Agile and Planning are like antonyms!
+Agile and planning are like antonyms!
 Can planning and agile go together?
 It is often said that agile teams don’t really plan.
-However, as a whopping number of organizations have embraced agile practices, one of the key determiners of successful agile implementation happens to be its approach towards ‘planning’.
+However, as many organizations have embraced agile practices, one of the key determiners of successful agile implementation is its approach towards ‘planning.’

 What are the Attributes of ‘Agile Planning’?